erikringsmuth/requirejs-router/readme.md

 1. The user clicks a link in the header `<li><a href="#/api">APIs</a></li>`
 2. A hashchange event is triggered and is intercepted by the router which loads the `'api/apiView'` module
-3. The router calls your `router.routeLoadedCallback(module, routeArguments)` with `ApiView` being passed in as the argument
+3. The router calls your `router.routeLoadedCallback(module, routeArguments)` with `ApiView` being passed in as the module
 4. Your `router.routeLoadedCallback(module, routeArguments)` callback renders the `ApiView` which also renders it's `layoutView` and attaches it to the document

 You're done.
 The layoutView is re-rendered with the header links updated and the main-content section populated with a new `ApiView`.